-Announcements will be held during homeroom.
+Announcements will be at the beginning of each school day.
 Announcements should be turned in to the student council before homeroom each day.
 All announcements, posters and flyers must be approved by the administration before being given to the student body or posted in the school.
 No announcements or posters concerning commercial ventures will be approved.